 You might not be familiar with this kettlebell exercise, but kettlebell swings are some of the best functional and total body exercises that there is.

 This particular exercise is good for runners because it can help you boost endurance, core stability, strength, and balance—all of which can help you improve your overall running power for any distance and running terrain.

 Start by standing tall feet hip-width apart while holding a dumbbell (or a kettlebell) with both hands at arm’s length.

-Next, bend your knees slightly, rock back and lower the weight to between legs until it’s below your butt.
+Next, bend your knees slightly, rock back, and lower the weight to between your legs until it’s below your butt.